m5stack/m5-docs/docs/en/quick_start/unitv/v_function.md

 ## QRCode

->Recognize the QR code on the screen and return the recognition result and version.
+>Recognize the QR code on the screen and return the recognition result and version. use firmware`Find code`.

 <img src="assets\img\quick_start\v_function\qr_code.webp" width="30%">